Caesar-github/mpv/README.md

 of both FFmpeg and Libav.
 But FFmpeg is preferred, and some mpv features work with FFmpeg only (subtitle formats in particular).

-## Preferred FFmpeg version

-Using the latest FFmpeg release (or FFmpeg git master) is strongly recommended.
-Older versions are unsupported, even if the build system still happens to accept them.
-The main reason mpv still builds with older FFmpeg versions is to evade arguing with people (users, distros) who insist on using older FFmpeg versions for no rational reason.

-If you want to use a stable FFmpeg release, use the latest release, which has most likely the best maintenance out of all stable releases.
-Older releases are for distros, and at best receive basic changes, like fixing critical security issues or build fixes, and at worst are completely abandoned.

 ## FFmpeg ABI compatibility